How to Age in Place Successfully with These 8 Steps

 5. Do a home safety assessment

-If you’ve decided that you want to stay in your current home, this is one of the most important things you can do.
+If you’ve decided that you want to age at home, this is one of the most important things you can do in order to know how to age in place.
 Similarly, if you’re thinking of moving, how safe is the new home?